emb417/metaforiq/README.md

 ]
 ```

-## rain messages in a browser

-rain-messages.js randomly selects and types a message from the messages array.
+## typewriter

+typewriter.js is a class object used to create a canvas to write messages using a typewriter style rendering.
+Included are a few implementations for showing help messages, currently related to the interaction options, and inspirational messages from sw: tcw.

 ## interactions for keyboard and touch devices

 interactions.js contains event listeners for various keypress and touch scenarios,
 more or less shuffling through preset options.

-## help

-help-messages.js contains a set of helpful messages, currently related to the interaction options

 ## analytics